Contents

 let model = appState.referenceObjectLoader.usdzsPerReferenceObjectID[anchor.referenceObject.id]

-let visualization = ObjectAnchorVisualization(for: anchor, withModel: model)
+let visualization = ObjectAnchorVisualization(

 self.objectVisualizations[id] = visualization